Family Educational Rights and Privacy Act (FERPA)

 2. The right to request Louisiana Tech University to amend that part of the student’s education records that the student believes is inaccurate or misleading.

-Students may ask Louisiana Tech University to amend a record that they believe is inaccurate or misleading.
 The student will provide the Registrar with a written statement clearly identifying the part of the record he/she wants changed and why it is inaccurate or misleading.
 Procedures to be used for review and appeal are on file in the Registrar’s Office.

 3. The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.